Commie-debug/sri_lanka_election_archive/README.md

-An alternate history game set in Sri Lanka during the turbulent 1980s.
-Playing as the opposition SLFP as the pearl of the Indian ocean slips further in violence, revolt and civil war.

-Can you win back power from the UNP?, and can you bring Sri Lanka from the brink?
+An attempt at a comprehensive archive of every Sri Lankan parliamentary and presidential election between 1947 and 2024.

-This game is a large-scale modification of Social Democracy: An Alternate History by AutumnChen
+This archive is a large-scale modification Beeshana Kalaya: An Alternate History, which is itself a modification of Social Democracy: An Alternate History by AutumnChen